vedrana-filipovic-jxqTaXF5WmY-unsplash.jpg

 We're working to raise awareness of PFAS and their impacts on the marine environment

-We are calling for Governments to ban the use of all PFAS in all non-essential uses and asking businesses to remove PFAS from their products
+We are calling for Governments to ban the use of all PFAS in all non-essential uses and asking businesses to remove thee industrial chemicals from their products

 Alongside several other NGOs like CHEM Trust, Fidra, Breast Cancer UK and others, we are calling for immediate action to be taken on PFAs